The Kinks Are the Village Green Preservation Society: "Monica"

 "Monica" is a calypso number, a genre Ray first explored in his 1965 song "I'm on an Island".
 The composition incorporates Caribbean rhythms and jazz tempo changes, while the recording features acoustic guitar, congas and organ.
 Possibly inspired by the character Polly Garter from Thomas's Under Milk Wood, the lyrics are a serenade for a prostitute.
 In order to avert a radio-ban, Ray was deliberately subtle in its writing and never directly mentions her profession.

 "People Take Pictures of Each Other"

 "People Take Pictures of Each Other" satirises the absurdity of using photographs to prove one's existence.
 Ray was inspired to write the song after he attended a wedding and found it strange that the newlywed couple took turns photographing one another.
 Its lyrics recall the oak tree from "Village Green" and the theme of photography from "Picture Book", leading Miller to hypothesise that Ray composed it specifically to be a closing track.
-Rogan describes the song's sound as a cross between a Coassack dance and a Greek wedding, something he relates to its original wedding inspiration.
+Rogan describes the song's sound as a cross between a Cossack dance and a Greek wedding, something he relates to its original wedding inspiration.
 It employs a quickly strummed acoustic guitar and fast a breathless lead vocal from Ray.
 Hopkins plays harpsichord, along with what Miller terms a "silly vaudeville piano vamp".